MuhammadRamzy/Face-Attendance-Project/README.md

 # Face-Attendance-Project
-This is simple programme that detect the human face and find its properties.
+This is a simple programme that detect human face and find its properties.
 And refer it with the given images in the `scanning_img` folder and mark attendance of the person in the given `Attendance.csv` file with the time of attendance..